theobald-software/kb.theobald-software.github.io/content/_xtract-is/how-to-edit-ranges-in-the-deltaq-field-selections.md

 Please also have a look in our [OnlineHelp](https://help.theobald-software.com/en/) for further information.

-If a datasource offers a selection, there is a link "Edit" shown in the field selection of the DeltaQ Component.
-If you click on this link, the Edit Range dialog opens, and you can define a condition/selection for this datasource.
+If a data source offers a selection, there is a link "Edit" shown in the field selection of the DeltaQ Component.
+If you click on this link, the Edit Range dialog opens, and you can define a condition/selection for this data source.

 The field Sign hast 2 Options: Include - Exclude.
 This selection determines for every row whether the result of the condition is included or excluded in the entire resulting set for all rows.